 Services & digital trade

-Services trade is a vital component of Australian prosperity
+Services trade makes a vital contribution to Australian prosperity

-Services trade makes up a significant part of Australia's exports to other countries.
-In 2022, services trade was valued at $171 billion and made up 11 per cent of Australia's total exports.
+Services are a significant part of Australia's trade with other countries.
+In 2023, Australia's services exports were worth $113 billion and represented 17 per cent of Australia's total exports.

-Services trade supports Australian business grow and innovate by facilitating access to highly skilled technical specialist services suppliers and investors.
+Services trade supports Australian businesses to grow and innovate by facilitating access to highly skilled technical specialist services suppliers and investors.

-For more information, see the annual DFAT publication: Trade and Investment at a Glance for the latest statistics and analysis on the composition and direction of Australia's services trade.
+For more information, see DFAT Trade and investment data and publications for the latest statistics and analysis on Australia's services trade.

 Australia's services trade policy agenda